ryaninvents/julia-bridge/README.md

 [![NPM package](http://img.shields.io/npm/v/julia-bridge.svg?style=flat)](https://www.npmjs.org/package/julia-bridge)
 [![Build Status](http://img.shields.io/travis/baconscript/julia-bridge.svg?branch=master&style=flat)](https://travis-ci.org/baconscript/julia-bridge)

-## Intended API
+## API

-This isn't how the code works currently, but it's where it's headed.
-Right now you have to call `julia.send()` with any multi-line code, because `julia.compute()` only supports single lines at the moment.
+### `compute()`

+Computes a value and returns it on a callback.

+Unfortunately you have to also subscribe to the `error` stream if you want errors; this does not currently deliver node-style callbacks (i.e. with any errors as first arg).

 ```coffee
 JuliaProcess = require 'julia-bridge'